rokibulislaam/colab-ffmpeg-cuda/README.md

 ### HardwareAccel

 - `nv-codec`: [NVIDIA's GPU accelerated video codecs](https://devblogs.nvidia.com/nvidia-ffmpeg-transcoding-guide/).
 These encoders/decoders will only be available if a CUDA installation was found while building the binary.
-Luckily, Google Colab GPU instance comes already configured with CUDA and the pre-built binaries included in the repostiory were built/compiled in the same environment.
+Luckily, Google Colab GPU instance comes already configured with CUDA and the pre-built binaries included in this repository were built/compiled in the same environment.
 Supported codecs in nvcodec:
   - Decoders
     - H264 `h264_cuvid`
     - H265 `hevc_cuvid`